Loading ...

 2. Select Create from the drop-down menu.
 The Create Item panel is displayed.

-4. Select the title to name the test.
+4. Select the title to edit the name the test.

-5. Select the plus icon (+) and choose your question type to build your test.
-For information about question types, see Question Types.
+5. Select the plus icon (+) to view question type options to add to your test.

 Setting Test Options

 2. Select the gear icon.
-The Setting Panel is displayed.
+The Assessments Settings panel is displayed.

-3. Select Due date to set the due date and time.
+3. Modify the Due date by setting the due date and time, or check No due date.

-4. Select any or multiple of the following options:
+4. Select any of the following options that apply for your test:

 • Prohibit late submissions: Late attempts are not accepted.
 Attempts in progress will be submitted automatically at due date and time.